-Good companies in the predictive analytics space are all fundamentally founded on the premise of helping business leaders and/or consumers efficiently make better decisions.
+Good companies in the AI space are all fundamentally founded on the premise of helping business leaders and/or consumers efficiently make better decisions.
 When successful, these better decisions will result in finding previously unseen value.
 By reducing the guesswork involved in decision making, the value for the end user should be savings of cash or time, waste reduction or revenue increases.
 All of these are the intended consequences for consumers of certain predictive analytics tools.
 That’s a pretty simple premise.

 And yet as an industry, we do everything to complicate the premise by refusing to engage in a basic dialogue of how our tools work.
 Instead, we rely on buzzwords to describe our products.
-Sometimes these buzzwords have actual definitions (AI, Proprietary Machine Learning Algorithms, et al).
+Sometimes these buzzwords have actual definitions (AI, Predictive Analytics, Proprietary Machine Learning Algorithms, et al).
 Other times we use or clichés (black box, secret sauce, et al).

 More often than not, use of these buzzwords seems intended to avoid a reasonable discussion about what happens to a dataset to arrive at the insights generated by the predictive tools.
 The message is basically, “trust us, we’re smart.”

 As money continues to pour into companies throughout the nascent AI industry from investors and consumers alike, there is not a natural impetus to change this messaging.
 Yet.